subsub/LearnAssembly/README.md

 # LearnAssembly
-This is my personal exercise to learn assembly language.
+This is my personal exercise in learning assembly language.
 (I'm a total beginner in assembly)

 ## Usefull commands